 Award-winning writer Rob Shearman argues that structure is every bit as important as the more commonly discussed aspects of a novel, with even unconscious decisions impacting significantly on how a story is interpreted.

 There are countless ways to structure a story.
 The decisions you make will fundamentally define the experience of your readers.
 Read Rob’s case for the importance of structure below.

-Part of our free pack of resources on Structure, supported by Arts Council England.
+Part of our Early Career Writers’ Resources pack on Structure, supported by Arts Council England.
+Discover more here →

 I am a writer – and I am obsessed with structure.

 That always feels like a guilty admission.
 Because deep down I believe that what I should be excited about is character, and theme – surely that’s where the emotion comes in, or the passion?
 Admitting that what really excites you is the building blocks makes you sound less like an artist than an engineer.
 Like a painter telling you his favourite bit isn’t whatever he’s daubed upon the canvas, but the wooden frame that keeps it from falling off the wall.

 And I think even other writers distrust those of us who use structural conceits as the energy of our work.
 Stories that choose to run backwards, or are told as a series of emails, or which are written in a strange future tense, or which refuse to use the letter ‘e’ – what is it that we’re hiding?
 Aren’t we burying something human behind clever-cleverness?
 Aren’t we burying life?

 I think life is a bit overrated.

 Life is a story without structure.
 Just walking down the street, say, you are bombarded by sights, smells, tastes – a thousand different disconnected themes.
 You don’t know from second to second whether you’re living a comedy or a tragedy, because everything around you has equal emphasis.
 It would drive us mad if we thought about it too long.
 Maybe it does drive us mad – and we have no choice but to ignore it.